1

 Responsibilities

-• Verify other contractors have and are utilizing necessary equipment, safety measures, records, project designs, drawings, GIS, etc. to avoid damaging gas mains, services, and other utilities.
+• Verify Other Contractors have and are utilizing necessary equipment, safety measures, records, Project designs, drawings, GIS, etc. to avoid damaging gas mains, services, and other utilities.

-• Verify other contractors have located all gas lines and have had all other utilities marked in the areas other contractors are working on in connection with each project, and all gas facilities are painted and flagged in accordance with local requirements.
+• Verify Other Contractors have located all gas lines and have had all other utilities marked in the areas Other Contractors are working on in connection with the Project, and all gas facilities are painted and flagged in accordance with local requirements.

 • Field verify that the construction equipment used and the amounts of materials installed during construction are captured on the Daily Progress Report for inventory and billing purposes.
-Using experience and professional judgment inspect the material waste to help reduce any potential loss of materials through the inefficient use of the material by the other contractors.
-Utility Inspectors shall communicate any opportunities to reduce material waste to the client.
+Using experience and professional judgment inspect the material waste to help reduce any potential loss of materials through the inefficient use of the material by the Other Contractors.
+Coating Inspectors shall communicate any opportunities to reduce material waste to Company.

-• Verify, prior to use, that all materials to be incorporated into each project or utilized for testing are properly constructed, rated and possess proper manufacturer documentation.
+• Verify, prior to use, that all materials to be incorporated into the Project or utilized for testing are properly constructed, rated and possess proper manufacturer documentation.

-• Complete and submit daily inspection forms including but not limited to safety inspection forms, trenching and backfill inspection forms, and other construction inspection forms as requested by the client.
+• Complete and submit Daily Inspection Report forms including but not limited to safety inspection forms, coating inspection forms (pipe coating and repairs, joint coating, jeep calibration and inspection, etc.), trenching and backfill inspection forms, and other construction inspection forms as requested by Company.

 • Witness all HDD "pull-throughs" to verify that pipe is properly supported, the coating of pipe and weld joints are protected, and the as-built information is properly recorded.
-Utility Inspectors shall also examine the pipe coating at the leading edge of the pull-back to ensure there has been no damage to pipe coating during pull back.
+Coating Inspectors shall also examine the pipe coating at the leading edge of the pull-back to ensure there has been no damage to pipe coating during pull back.

 • Witness hydrostatic testing for the duration of the test(s) and verify in advance of testing that calibration papers for the equipment are in proper order and attached to the test report.

-• Verify that other contractor(s) properly clean and dry pipelines prior to commissioning.
+• Verify that Other Contractor(s) properly clean and dry pipelines prior to commissioning.

-• Witness and verify that other contractors properly inspect pipeline for deformation and that subsequent analysis is free of any irregularities.
+• Witness and verify that Other Contractors properly inspect pipeline for deformation and that subsequent analysis is free of any irregularities.

-• Field validate that all environmental Best Management Practices ("BMPs") are followed by other contractors in accordance with the permits and construction plans.
+• Field validate that all environmental BMPs are followed by Other Contractors in accordance with the permits and construction plans.

-• Prior to all backfills, HDD pull-throughs, or jack and bores the Utility Inspectors shall perform the following:
+• Prior to ALL backfills, HDD pull-throughs, or jack and bores the Coating Inspectors shall perform the following:

 • Visually inspect pipe for noticeable defects to pipe coating;